Harshdesa/BlockChain2/README.md

 Steps to Perform:

 Private Blockchain

-For personalized accounts:
+#For personalized accounts:
-1. password.txt -> This includes the password you will use to unlock your account.
+#This includes the password you will use to unlock your account.

-2. # first we create some accounts geth --datadir=./datadir --password ./password.txt account new > account1.txt
- geth --datadir=./datadir --password ./password.txt account new > account2.txt

-3. genesis.json -> This will init the blockchain.
-Update this to use the addresses from one of the new accounts
+1. password.txt

+#This script will create accounts for the blockchain which you will pre fund in the genesis.json
+2. sh preFundAccount.sh

+#Update this everytime to pre fund accounts.
+Account addresses will change everytime.
+3. genesis.json

+#Initialize Blockchain
-4. geth --datadir ./datadir init genisis.json
+4. geth --datadir ./privateDataDir init genesis.json

 All we do is